playframework/scalatestplus-play/docs/manual/working/scalaGuide/main/tests/ScalaFunctionalTestingWithScalaTest.md

 @[scalafunctionaltest-oneapppertest](code/oneapppertest/ExampleSpec.scala)

-The reason _ScalaTest + Play_ provides both `OneAppPerSuite` and `OneAppPerTest` is to allow you to select the sharing strategy that makes your tests run fastest.
-If you want application state maintained between successive tests, you'll need to use `OneAppPerSuite`.
-If each test needs a clean slate, however, you could either use `OneAppPerTest` or use `OneAppPerSuite`, but clear any state at the end of each test.
-Furthermore, if your test suite will run fastest if multiple test classes share the same application, you can define a master suite that mixes in [`OneAppPerSuite`](api/scala/org/scalatestplus/play/OneAppPerSuite.html) and nested suites that mix in [`ConfiguredApp`](api/scala/org/scalatestplus/play/ConfiguredApp.html), as shown in the example in the [documentation for `ConfiguredApp`](api/scala/org/scalatestplus/play/ConfiguredApp.html).
+The reason _ScalaTest + Play_ provides both `GuiceOneAppPerSuite` and `OneAppPerTest` is to allow you to select the sharing strategy that makes your tests run fastest.
+If you want application state maintained between successive tests, you'll need to use `GuiceOneAppPerSuite`.
+If each test needs a clean slate, however, you could either use `OneAppPerTest` or use `GuiceOneAppPerSuite`, but clear any state at the end of each test.
+Furthermore, if your test suite will run fastest if multiple test classes share the same application, you can define a master suite that mixes in [`GuiceOneAppPerSuite`](api/scala/org/scalatestplus/play/guice/GuiceOneAppPerSuite.html) and nested suites that mix in [`ConfiguredApp`](api/scala/org/scalatestplus/play/ConfiguredApp.html), as shown in the example in the [documentation for `ConfiguredApp`](api/scala/org/scalatestplus/play/ConfiguredApp.html).
 You can use whichever strategy makes your test suite run the fastest.

 ## Testing with a server